RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: Empirical Results

 \subsection{RIDM Applied to SimSpark RoboCup $3$D Simulation}

 We now report the results of using RIDM to learn agent behaviors in the RoboCup 3D simulation environment, SimSpark\cite{Bdecker2008SimSparkC, 10.1007/978-3-662-44468-9_59}.
-Specifically, our goal was to determine whether or not RIDM could imitate agent skills exhibited by the agents of other teams that participate in the RoboCup competition.
+Specifically, our goal was to determine whether or not RIDM could imitate agent skills exhibited by the agents of other teams that participate in the RoboCup 3D simulation competition \cite{LNAI18-MacAlpine}.
 Since the opponent's policies are unknown, we obtain the demonstration by executing the teams' computer-readable but non-human-readable code in the environment.

 In our experiments, we are interested in two tasks: (1) speed walking, and (2) long distance kick-offs.
-We collect demonstration data of two teams, FC Portugal (FCP) and FUT-K. RIDM pre-trained the model (see Section \ref{idm_pre_train}) using walk and kick exploration policies from our own team, UT Austin Villa\cite{LNAI18-MacAlpine}.
+We collect demonstration data of two teams, FC Portugal (FCP) \cite{reis2017fc} and FUT-K \cite{iwanagafut}.
+RIDM pre-trained the model (see Section \ref{idm_pre_train}) using walk and kick exploration policies from our own team, UT Austin Villa\cite{LNAI18-MacAlpine}.
 Here, we report results using only RIDM since it proved infeasible to evaluate GAIfO+RL in this domain due to the computational time complexity.
-RIDM used global PD gains common to all joints as the inverse dynamics model.
+We found that RIDM performed best with global PD gains common to all joints as the inverse dynamics model.

 Below are the reward function details of each task: \begin{itemize} \item Speed walking: Summation of distances (meters) travelled per time-step with a $-5$ penalty for falling down. \item Long-distance kick-off: